Review: IcelandAir – Boston, MA to Reykjavík, Iceland

 Another plan materialized when my aunt was randomly going into Boston anyway and was able to pick us up from the airport and let us stay with her for the night.
 After we knew where we would sleep that night, I got to planning.

 I had to find another car service to Boston the next evening, so I sent out some requests and started looking into several backup plans if they didn’t work out.
-I also realized that our new flight had us in aisle seats (we prefer window seats), but when I went to Manage Booking, it said I couldn’t change it online.
+I also realized that our new flight had us in an aisle and middle seat in the center of the plane (we prefer window seats), but when I went to Manage Booking, it said I couldn’t change it online.

 I tried to contact their Chat Support about it and was told someone would respond to me soon – but I never heard from anyone.
 I was ghosted by a chatbot.
 I tried again a little after that, and I’m not sure if it was a human or a bot, but someone did finally respond and said that I had to go to the check in desk to talk to someone.
 Alrighty then.